Cosmian/kms/documentation/docs/single_server_mode.md

 To run in single server mode, using the defaults and a SQLite database will be created.
 Otherwise, the database can be configured using classic databases such as PostgreSQL, MySQL or MariaDB or the Cosmian custom protected Redis, please follow [the database configuration page]](./database.md).

+=== "Docker"

+    Run the container as follows:

+    ```sh
+    docker run -p 9998:9998 --name kms ghcr.io/cosmian/kms:4.20.1
+    ```

+    The KMS will be available on `http://localhost:9998`, and the server will store its data inside the container in the `/root/cosmian-kms/sqlite-data` directory.

+    To persist data between restarts, map the `/root/cosmian-kms/sqlite-data` path to a filesystem directory or a Docker volume, e.g. with a volume named `cosmian-kms`:

+    ```sh
+    docker run --rm -p 9998:9998 \
+    -v cosmian-kms:/root/cosmian-kms/sqlite-data \
+    --name kms ghcr.io/cosmian/kms:4.20.1
+    ```

 === "Ubuntu 20.04"

     Download package and install it: